hxrshxz/ground-sense-bot/HACKATHON_PRESENTATION_GUIDE.md

 >
 > **The Problem:** CGWB publishes groundwater assessments for 5,796 blocks, but analyzing this data requires technical expertise.
 Farmers, policymakers, and researchers struggle to extract actionable insights.
 >
-> **Our Solution:** Natural language interface powered by Google Gemini AI.
+> **Our Solution:** Natural language interface powered by Google Ollama AI.
 Ask questions in plain English or Hindi, get instant answers with stunning visualizations.
 We've processed 7 years of data covering all 38 states.
 >
 > **Impact:** We're making complex hydrogeological data accessible to everyone - from CGWB officials monitoring national water security to farmers planning their irrigation.
 >